 What EFTPOS Networks are available in New Zealand?

-Currently there are two networks available – Paymark (ETSL) and EFTPOS NZ.
+Currently there are two networks available – Paymark and Verifone NZ.

-Paymark is owned by BNZ, ASB and Westpac.
-The EFTPOS NZ network is owned by VeriFone NZ Ltd. Your connection to the network is through your merchant services provider (one of the major banks).
+Paymark who process approx. 80% of all EFTPOS transactions are currently providing merchant EFTPOS connections to BNZ, ASB , Westpac, ANZ and Kiwi bank.
+The Verifone NZ network is owned by VeriFone NZ Ltd with ANZ providing the merchant connections, however other banks are soon to come online and be able to process via the Verifone Network as well.
+Your connection to the either network is through your merchant services provider (one of the major banks).

 For these reasons it is very important to check when purchasing or renting a terminal (particularly if it is second hand):

-- If you are a new merchant you should ensure you only buy/ rent a terminal with the latest version of software.
-If you rent, you should ensure that your rental contract includes the costs of any necessary upgrades.
+2. If you are a new merchant you should ensure you only buy/ rent a terminal with the latest version of software.
+If you rent, you should ensure that your rental contract includes the costs of any necessary upgrades and software compliance fees.

-The latest terminal software specification currently in the market is Version 6.1 PCI 3.x.
-It sets a new standard for eftpos terminal processing.
+The latest terminal software specification currently in the market is Version 2015 PCI 3.x.
+It sets a new standard for EFTPOS terminal processing.
 As well as greater transaction and card processing security, it supports features such as chip and pin processing, Tap and Go technology (contactless), broadband connectivity support, enhanced message encryption and new offline processing capabilities.

 How often should I upgrade my EFTPOS terminal?